mleku/realy/README.md

     ADMIN_PASSWORD=password

-Note that HTTP basic authentication this can only be alphanumeric values, but make it long and strong because these functions are sensitive.
+Note that HTTP basic authentication this can only be alphanumeric values, but make it long and strong because these functions can do bad things to your relay.
+If these variables are unset (default) these functions will not be available.

 Or just all of the whitelisted users and all events with p tags with them in it: